-But it is not hard to realize that, as conscious cognizers - as speakers now increasingly capable of giving proper (or improper) names to things - it is we especially who hold the future within the creative fires of our hearts.
-And there, surely, is where the deepest words are even now being spoken.15 familiar earthly realities, it would become vanishingly insignificant relative to the universe as a whole".
+But it is not hard to realize that, as conscious cognizers - as speakers now increasingly capable of giving proper (or improper) names to things - it is we especially who hold on earth the future within the creative fires of our hearts.
+And there, surely, is where the deepest words earthly realities, it would become vanishingly insignificant relative to the universe as a whole".